Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Introduction

 \begin{defin}[strongly refocusing spacetime] Let $(X,g)$ be a spacetime and let $p,q \in X$ with $p\neq q$.
 We say that $(X,g)$ is \textit{strongly refocusing with respect to $p$ and $q$} if all null-geodesics $\alpha$ in $(X,g)$ going through $p$ also go through $q$.
 We say that a spacetime $(X,g)$ is \textit{strongly refocusing} if there are $p\neq q$ such that $(X,g)$ is strongly refocusing with respect to $p$ and $q$. \end{defin}

 \begin{defin}[observer-refocusing spacetime] Let $(X,g)$ be a spacetime, $p\in X$ and $\gamma$ some timelike curve in $X$.
 We say that $(X,g)$ is \textit{future (resp. past) observer-refocusing with respect to $p$ and $\gamma$} if for all future-oriented (resp. past-oriented) null-geodesics $\alpha$ in $(X,g)$ with $\alpha(0)=p$ there is some $t>0$ with $\alpha(t) \in \im(\gamma)$.
-We say a spacetime is \textit{future (resp. past) observer-refocusing} if it is future (resp. past) observer-refocusing with respect to some point $p\in X$ and some timelike curve $\gamma$ in $X$. \end{defin} Future observer-refocusing spacetimes have the following physical interpretation.
+We say a spacetime is \textit{future (resp. past) observer-refocusing} if it is future (resp. past) observer-refocusing with respect to some point $p\in X$ and some timelike curve $\gamma$ in $X$. \end{defin}

+Future observer-refocusing spacetimes have the following physical interpretation.
 The worldline of physical observers through spacetime is a future-directed timelike curve.
-A spacetime is observer-refocusing, if there is some point in spacetime and some observer, such that if light is emitted from the point in spacetime in every direction, the observer will, over the course of their life, be able to see all that light.
+A spacetime is observer-refocusing if there is some point in spacetime and some observer, such that if light is emitted from the point in spacetime in every direction, the observer will, over the course of their life, be able to see all that light.
 Every $Y^{(x,y)}_l$ manifold is a $Z^{(x,y)}$ manifold and every strongly refocusing spacetime is a future observer-refocusing spacetime and a past observer-refocusing spacetime.
 It turns out that the roles of $p$ and $q$ in \defref{def:StronglyRefocusingSpacetime} are symmetric, see \cite{Kinlaw2011}.
 Without loss of generality, we may assume that $q \in J^+(p)$.
 By picking $\gamma$ to be any timelike curve through $q$, the spacetime will be future observer-refocusing with respect to $p$ and $\gamma$.
 Conversely, if we pick $\gamma$ to be any timelike curve through $p$, then the spacetime will be past observer-refocusing with respect to $q$ and $\gamma$.
 Throughout the rest of the paper we will use "observer-refocusing" to mean future observer-refocusing.
 Analogous results for past observer-refocusing spacetimes can be obtained by reversing the time-orientation of the spacetime.

 \begin{defin}[spacetime associated to a Riemannian manifold] Let $(M,h)$ be a Riemannian manifold.
 Let $X=M\times \R$ and let $g = h \oplus -dt^2$.
 Then $(X,g)$ is a Lorentzian manifold.
 We equip $X$ with the time-orientation given by the vectorfield $\partial_t$ to make it a spacetime.
 We call $(X,g)$ the \textit{spacetime associated to the Riemannian manifold $(M,h)$.} \end{defin}